andreasabel/inCode/entry/purely-functional-typed-models.md

 *[Prelude.Backprop](http://hackage.haskell.org/package/backprop/docs/Prelude-Backprop.html)*
 module)

-And, as normal functions, we can also get a version that gets only the "final"
+We can also tweak `unroll`'s result a bit to get a version of `unroll` that shows only the "final" result:
-result:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functional-models/model.hs#L237-L242